-American mezzo-soprano Luretta Bybee has proven herself to be an artist of remarkable range and versatility in her performances throughout the world in a wide variety of repertoire.
+American mezzo-soprano Luretta Bybee has proven herself to be an artist of remarkable range and versatility in her performances throughout the world.
 International recognition came early in her career when she sang the title role in the world tour of Peter Brook's La Tragedie de Carmen.
-Bizet's heroine has since figured heavily in Ms. Bybee's career success, having taken her to the opera companies of Hawaii, Tulsa, Memphis, Dayton, Shreveport, Chautauqua, Dublin, and as her debut, to New York City Opera, the same year in which New York City Opera audiences also heard her as Isabella in Rossini's L'Italiana in Algeri.
-She joined the Metropolitan Opera roster the following season.
+Bizet's heroine has since figured heavily in Ms. Bybee's career success, having performed the role in over 25 opera companies throughout the world.
+Beginning with the 2010 - 2011 academic year, she took on the directorship of New England Conservatory's Opera Studies program, in partnership with Artistic Advisor Stephen Lord.

-The Verdi Requiem marked the mezzo's debut at Carnegie Hall, where she has also since appeared in Handel's Messiah, which she has sung with the Colorado and Houston Symphonies.
+The Verdi Requiem marked Ms Bybee's debut at Carnegie Hall, with subsequent performances for Handel's Messiah with the Colorado and Houston Symphonies.
+She also appeared as the mezzo soloist in a Verdi Gala with the Jacksonville Symphony.
 She sang Bernstein's Songfest to open the season at the 92nd St. Y in New York, and again in with Seiji Ozawa at the Tanglewood Festival.
 Ms. Bybee created the role of Joanna in Carly Simon's opera, Romulus Hunt, in its world premiere in New York.
 The production was directed by Francesca Zambello and recorded on Angel records.

 Opera Carolina Performances: